mohammadrad81/mohammadrad81/README.md

 - 👋 Hi, I’m @mohammadrad81
+- A computer Engineering Student.
 - 👀 I’m interested in Algorithms, Automata theory, Artificial Intelligence, Natural Language Processing and Information Retrieval.
 - 💞️ I’m looking to collaborate on ML based projects, or any other fun idea related to computer engineering.
-- 📫 How to reach me :
+- 📫 How to reach me:
 - email: mohammad.rad81@gmail.com
 - telegram: @RAD81